-For some families, it may be best to avoid the subject all-together, said Omri Gillath, a psychology professor at the University of Kansas whose research focuses on close relationships.
+For some families, it may be best to avoid the subject altogether, said Omri Gillath, a psychology professor at the University of Kansas whose research focuses on close relationships.

-Each family is different, he said, but if “you have previous experience and know it doesn't go well, keep it off the table.”
+Each family is different, he previously told Fox News, but if “you have previous experience and know it doesn't go well, keep it off the table.”

-“Make the rule clear: You’re all here to enjoy the holiday, so let’s not talk politics.”
+“Make the rule clear: You’re all here to enjoy the holiday, so let’s not talk politics," he added.

 Remember who you’re talking to

 The people around the Thanksgiving table are your family members — not politicians in Washington D.C.